Blaise-Shyaka/md-lint/README.md

 ### Running tests

 - In the command line, run `pwd` and make sure the current directory is `md-lint`
-- Run `rspec` command and all tests results will be output in command line
+- Run `rspec` command and all tests results will be output in the command line

 ## Author